ForkArc/DeepCatcher/README.md

 # DeepCatcher
 Find your Domains Fast & Easy.

-Getting a suitable domain for your business is really hard these day Domain name is an important step towards the success of your website.
+Getting a suitable domain for your business is really hard these days.
+Domain name is an important step towards the success of your website.

 # Usage